douglasgreen/news/2025/04/09/en.md

 ### Meta Introduces New Safety Measures for Teens on Instagram

 Meta, the company behind Instagram, has announced new safety measures to protect young users on its platform.
 Now, children under the age of 16 will need parental consent to livestream or unblur images containing suspected nudity in direct messages.
 This change is part of a broader initiative to enhance online safety for teenagers, which also includes extending similar protections to Facebook and Messenger.
 These measures aim to give parents more control over their children's online activities and address concerns about the impact of social media on young people.
 The updates will first be available in the United States, United Kingdom, Canada, and Australia, with plans for a global rollout in the coming months.
 Since the launch of Meta's teen account program, over 54 million teen accounts have been created, reflecting the company's commitment to creating a safer online environment for young users.

+### Gemini 2.5 Pro Experimental: Revolutionizing Research with Deep Research

+Gemini Advanced subscribers now have access to Deep Research on the Gemini 2.5 Pro Experimental model, which is hailed as the most capable AI model in the world.
+This new feature acts as a personal AI research assistant, significantly enhancing the research process.
+Users have reported improvements in analytical reasoning and information synthesis, leading to more insightful research reports.
+The reports generated by Gemini Deep Research are preferred over other providers by a margin of more than 2-to-1.
+Available on the web, Android, and iOS, this tool saves users hours by generating detailed, easy-to-read reports on any topic.
+Additionally, the Audio Overviews feature allows users to convert reports into podcast-style conversations, making it convenient to consume information on the go.

 ## Science & Nature